Built by Metorial, the integration platform for agentic AI.

 • title (required): Issue title

-• body (optional): Issue description or body content
+• body (optional): Issue description or body text

 • labels (optional): Array of label names to apply